lfe/blog/src/_posts/2015-05-26-1112-creating-servers-with-the-gen_server-behaviour.md

   callbacks directly via ``gen_server:call``, we got the error we defined for unknown messages.

 ## Updating An API

 What if we needed to make a change to our API?
 Asked another way, what does one need to do in order to add new functionality to a server API?
 Let’s answer this by adding a decrement capability to our simple server.
-We'll start by adding the new API function:
+We'll start by updating the API:

 ```lisp
 (defun dec ()